 You likely expect your shampoos and body washes to be foamy, right?
-However those suds aren’t a natural by-product of some lovely ingredients – they are, in fact, made by Sodium Lauretha sulphate (SLES) – an element that is commonly contaminated with traces of a chemical known as 1,4-Dioxane – an element that has been defined as a likely human carcinogen.
+However those suds aren’t a natural by-product of some lovely ingredients – they are made by Sodium Laureth Sulfate (SLES) – an element that is commonly contaminated with traces of a chemical known as 1,4-Dioxane – an element that has been defined as a likely human carcinogen.

-For the planet, the news is equally as grim as SLES doesn’t biodegrade – so those suds build up, and stay somewhere in our waterways for a long time to come.
-The answer to this issue is to simply shop for sulphate-free products.
+For the planet, the news is equally as grim as SLES doesn’t biodegrade – so those suds build-up, and stay somewhere in our waterways for a long time to come.
+The answer to this issue is to simply shop for sulfate-free products.

 5. Any product with Palm oil

 Palm oil is estimated to be in around half of all the products that we purchase, and is particularly common in health and beauty items, such as cleansers and moisturizers.
-Over the past few years, the palm oil industry has had to turn to concerning methods for farming this lucrative ingredient – with methods that have been responsible for deforestation, landscape fires and the draining of peat lands – all of which have massive implications for climate change.
-So, when you next shop for your bathroom shelf, be sure to only purchase items that are clearly labelled as having been produced with sustainable palm oil.
+Over the past few years, the palm oil industry has had to turn to concerning methods for farming this lucrative ingredient – with methods that have been responsible for deforestation, landscape fires, and the draining of peatlands – all of which have massive implications for climate change.
+So, when you next shop for your bathroom shelf, be sure to only purchase items that are clearly labeled as having been produced with sustainable palm oil.

 6. Veg and fruit that ends up in the bin